MithunSrinivas28/Jenkins-task/README.md

+Jenkins code

 pipeline {

 agent any  // Runs on any available Jenkins agent

     stages {
         stage('Checkout') {